Exenifix/AIAS/doc/privacy-policy.md

 For identification of objects on Discord platform, where the Application is working, the IDs are used.
 They are provided by Discord and can be used for identifying users or servers, however, they cannot be used to identify a person.
 IDs are assigned solely by Discord.

 We use Discord IDs for saving personal settings.

+### Message Content Data

+To train AI model, we require some data extracted from messages that are sent on Discord platform.
+Those exactly are amount of unique characters and words, total characters and words.
+Message content is not stored as is, but this data is extracted and saved.

 Use of Your Personal Data
 -------------------------